reportportal/client-javascript/README.md

 ```
 The client works synchronously, so it is not necessary to wait for the end of the previous requests to send following ones.

+## Asynchronous reporting
+The client supports an asynchronous reporting.
+If you want the client to work asynchronously change v1 to v2 in addresses in endpoint

 ### checkConnect
  checkConnect - asynchronous method for verifying the correctness of the client connection
 ```javascript